 1 teaspoon of manuka honey

-Simone Shepard, VP of product development at Juice Generation, is a guru when it comes to delicious and good-for-you smoothies.
+Simone Shepard, VP of product development at Juice Generation, is a pro when it comes to delicious and good-for-you smoothies.
 She opts for something tropical and full of enzymes that fend off irritation in the complexion.
 “Papaya’s an inflammation-fighting powerhouse can help reduce symptoms of acne while supplying your body with 2 to 3 times your recommended daily dose of vitamin C,” she says.
 “Pineapple on the other hand is one of the best solutions for your complexion as it has the ability to enhance your glow and keep your skin blemish-free with its high concentration of manganese, vitamin C, and vitamin A.”

 As if that wasn’t enough, Simone adds, “avocados and pumpkin seeds are rich in vitamins, fatty acids, and antioxidants which keep your skin youthful, soft, and radiant.”
 Plus, the dash of Manuka honey soothes irritation and redness.
 So basically it’s a pina colada that gives you good skin.